Tsonic GitHub

 • repo-local generation scripts for each binding family

-• tsbindgen test suites for generator changes
+• tsbindgen test suites for generator work

-• tsbindgen/scripts/wave-publish.sh for release-wave preflight and publish
+• tsbindgen/scripts/wave-publish.sh for release-wave preflight and publish of npm packages and NuGet runtime packages

-Those scripts enforce the current release rules:
+Those scripts enforce the release rules:

 • clean main